auth0/docs/articles/appliance/geo-ha2.md

 ## Overview

-Auth0 adds to the single data center high availability solution by extending the cluster with a geographically distributed data center.
+Auth0 adds to the single data center high availability solution by extending the cluster with a geographically distributed data center with a **maximum latency between the two data centers of no more than 100ms (round trip)**.
 The result is the high availability geo cluster, which is an active hot standby configuration with automated failure handling that can survive a regional outage.

 ## Standard Configuration